elliechayo/Day-Scheduler/README.md

 The objective of the project was to modify a starter code and to create an application that will allow a user to add important events for each hour of the day.
 The events added will be saved and help the user to manage their time effectively.

-The app needs to run in the browser and feature dynamically updated HTML and CSS powered by jQuery and have the following functionalities.
+The app needs to run in the browser and feature dynamically updated HTML and CSS powered by jQuery and have the following functionalities:

 When the user opens the daily planner, the current day is displayed at the top of the calendar along with timeblocks for a standard business hours workday.